 Rachael Delekta is an MBA in Healthcare Administration and Certified Electronic Health Records Specialist.
 Rachael has been in the health care field for over ten years.
 She has worked mostly on the insurance side of things, as a customer service manager for dental insurance, a claims and customer service coach, and a workers' compensation case management biller and auditor.
 She works daily with medical records and healthcare software.

-Upon successful completion of the program, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a certificate of completion.
 You will also be eligible to sit for the Certified Electronic Health Records exam through National Healthcareer Association.

 This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

 This course is non-credit, so it does not qualify for federal aid, FAFSA and Pell Grant.
 In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
 Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.
 Financing is available from select schools.
 Learn more: https://www.ed2go.com/career/financial-assistance

 If you have questions that are not answered on our website, representatives are available via LIVE chat.
 You can also call us at 1-877-221-5151 during regular business hours to have your questions promptly answered.
 If you are visiting us during non-business hours, please send us a question using the "Contact Us" form.